Graph and wreath products of cellular automata: Closure under graph products

-It is seen as in \cite{Sa16a,KiRo90} that this gives a well-defined automorphism.
-Briefly, the action on the segments over the subalphabet $B \times \{i\}$ mimic the periodic point action, and the modifications to the rightmost symbols of segments of the form $B \times \{j\}$ telescope to zero when the leftmost symbol of the neighboring $B \times \{i\}$ segment returns to its original value.
+It is seen as in the previous section that this gives a well-defined automorphism.
+Briefly, considering one of the individual groups $G_i$, the action on the segments over the subalphabet $B \times \{i\}$ mimics the periodic point action (meaning the action of $\Aut(\Sigma^\Z)$ on the set of points with a finite shift-orbit, in this case of even length), and the side-effects on the rightmost positions of words of the form $B \times \{j\}$ telescope to zero when the leftmost symbol of the neighboring $B \times \{i\}$ segment returns to its original value.
+Thus $\hat g^{-1} = \widehat{g^{-1}}$, and $g \mapsto \hat g$ gives an embedding of $G_i$.
+In particular we obtain an action of the free product of these groups.

 We can extend the action of $\hat g$ for $g \in \bigcup_i G_i$ in a natural way to finite words over $\Sigma$, by the same description above (so that this agrees with the action on configurations for example if we think of the finite word as being surrounded by tails entirely over $\SSS$).
-The maximal words of the form $(u, v, i^n)$ which such a word splits into are again called its \emph{segments}, and $i$ is the \emph{type} of the segment.
+The maximal words of the form $(u, v, i^m)$ which such a word splits into are again called its \emph{segments}, and $i$ is the \emph{type} of the segment.
 As is standard, we write elements of $(G_1,\dots,G_n)^\Gamma$ as words over the alphabet $\bigcup_i G_i \setminus \{e\}$, and such a word is \emph{reduced} if it cannot be made shorter by permuting commuting elements, joining subwords of the form $G_i G_i$ and removing occurrences of $e$.
-For a particular reduced word $w$ we call the individual symbols in $G_i$ its \emph{syllables}, and we can associate to a reduced word $w \in (\bigcup_i G_i \setminus \{e\})^*$ a word $\tau(w) \in \{1,2,\dots,n\}^*$ by only recording the types of syllables.
+For a particular reduced word $w$ we call the individual symbols in $G_i$ its \emph{syllables}, and we can associate to a reduced word $w \in (\bigcup_i G_i \setminus \{e\})^*$ a word $\tau(w) \in \{1,2,\dots,n\}^*$ by only recording the types of syllables, where the type of $g \in G_i$ is $i$.

-It is easy to check that if $g \in G_i, h \in G_j$, and $\{i,j\} \in E(\Gamma)$, then $\hat g$ and $\hat h$ commute, so $g \mapsto \hat g$ extends in a well-defined way to the graph product by the universal property (or the definition of the graph product).
-We now consider an arbitrary reduced word $w$ and show that the corresponding automorphism is nontrivial, which proves that the action is faithful.
+It is easy to check that if $g \in G_i, h \in G_j$, and $\{i,j\} \in E(\Gamma)$, then the cellular automata $\hat g$ and $\hat h$ defined above commute, as their actions never modify or depend on the same part of the tape.
+Thus $g \mapsto \hat g$ extends in a well-defined way to the graph product by the definition of the graph product (this can also be stated as the universal property of the graph product).
+We now consider an arbitrary reduced word $w$ of length at least one, and show that the corresponding automorphism is nontrivial, which proves that the action is faithful.